Danny2168h/FitnessApp/README.md

 account.
 - The user upon starting the program, will be allowed to load 1 out of 3 different account slots that contain information.

+## PHASE 4

+For task 2 of phase 4 I choose to include a type hierarchy in my code.
+The classes: AddExerciseMenu, AddFoodMenu, CreateAccountMenu and SetGoalMenu implement the ActionListener interface and each override the ActionPerformed abstract method from the interface and provide different/unique implementations across the classes.